Emigration from the Eastern Bloc: Creation of the Eastern Bloc

-During the final stages of World War II, the Soviet Union began the creation of the Eastern Bloc by directly annexing several countries as Soviet Socialist Republics that were originally effectively ceded to it by Nazi Germany in the Molotov-Ribbentrop Pact.
+During the final stages of World War II, the Soviet Union began the creation of the Eastern Bloc by directly annexing several countries as Soviet Socialist Republics that were originally effectively ceded to it by Nazi Germany in the Molotov–Ribbentrop Pact.

-These included Eastern Poland (incorporated into three different SSRs), Latvia (became Latvia SSR), Estonia (became Estonian SSR), Lithuania (became Lithuania SSR), part of eastern Finland (became Karelo-Finnish SSR, and later merged into the Russian SFSR) and northern Romania, Basarabia,(became the Moldavian SSR).
+These included Eastern Poland (incorporated into three different SSRs), Latvia (became Latvian SSR), Estonia (became Estonian SSR), Lithuania (became Lithuanian SSR), part of eastern Finland (became Karelo-Finnish SSR, and later merged into the Russian SFSR) and northern and eastern Romania (mainly Bessarabia, which became the Moldavian SSR).
 By 1945, these additional annexed countries totaled approximately 465,000 additional square kilometers (180,000 square miles), or slightly more than the area of West Germany, East Germany and Austria combined.

-Other states were converted into Soviet Satellite states, such as the People's Republic of Poland, the People's Republic of Hungary, the Czechoslovak Socialist Republic, the Romanian People's Republic, the People's Republic of Albania, and later East Germany from the Soviet zone of German occupation.
-The Federal People's Republic of Yugoslavia was also considered part of the Bloc, though a Tito–Stalin split occurred in 1948 followed by the formation of the Non-Aligned Movement.
+Other states were converted into Soviet Satellite states, such as: the People's Republic of Poland, the People's Republic of Hungary, the Czechoslovak Socialist Republic, the Romanian People's Republic, the People's Republic of Albania and, later, East Germany from the Soviet zone of German occupation.
+The Federal People's Republic of Yugoslavia was also considered part of the Bloc, though a Tito–Stalin split occurred in 1948, followed by the formation of the Non-Aligned Movement.